-The provision for loan losses was \$3.3 million and \$1.0 million at June 30, 2018 and 2017, respectively.
+The provision for loan losses was \$4.0 million and \$2.5 million for the nine months ended September 30, 2018 and 2017, respectively.
 As a result of acquisitions, the Company is holding acquired loans that are carried net of a fair value adjustment for credit and interest rate marks and are only included in the allowance calculation to the extent that the reserve requirement exceeds the fair value adjustment.
-However, as the acquired loans renew and as the Company originates new loan production, it is necessary to establish an allowance for losses, which represents an amount that, in management's opinion, will be adequate to absorb probable credit losses.
+However, as the acquired loans renew and as the Company originates new loan production, it is necessary to establish an allowance for loan losses, which represents an amount that, in management's opinion, will be adequate to absorb probable credit losses.